 The Company will not make deductions from employees' pay that are prohibited by federal, state, or local law.
 Employees must authorize all deductions related to overpayments or errors in writing.
-If employees have any questions about deductions from their pay, they should contact payroll@myinsa.com.
+If employees have any questions about deductions from their pay, they should contact the Payroll team through the state-specific email address.
 Employees will be reimbursed in full for any isolated, inadvertent, or improper deductions, as defined by law.